MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOListFileVersionBatchDeleteJob.md

 ## DESCRIPTION

-Cancels further processing of a file version batch trim job for a document library.
+Cancels further processing of a trim job for a document library.
 This will stop the ongoing version deletion trim job and no further deletions will happen.
 Stopping a trim job will not impact versions that have already been permanently deleted when the job was in progress.

 ## EXAMPLES